-We're offering you free credit and identity protection services for two years through [Name of service].
-The instructions to enroll in this service are included in this notice.
-If you register to receive these services, the services will:
+If your personal information was affected, you can register to receive free credit and identity protection services for two years through [Name of service].
+These services will:

 - Monitor credit reports and alert you when your personal information has been changed for an existing account or used to open new accounts, which could help you find out if someone is using your identity; - Include help with fraud resolution; and - Include help to dispute inaccurate information in your credit report, like a fraudulent account in your name.